 - not entirely leak proof

-- adjustable nose bridge clip design can come undone too easily
+- adjustable nose bridge clip design can come undone too easily or break

 - cost $70 a little too high..